 Detailed Tourist Information

-Banking services are also likely to be affected.
+Offices and banking services are permitted to open.
 Emergency services including hospitals remain open.
-All shopping malls, markets, shops (except those dealing in essentials) are closed.
-At short notice local authorities may lockdown buildings, streets and areas in order to control the spread of coronavirus.
+All shopping malls, markets and shops can open, with controlled hours, closing by 8pm.
+At short notice local authorities may lock down buildings, streets and areas in order to control the spread of Coronavirus.

 Data Source: covidcontrols.co